simingz/lab_website/content/home/welcome.md

   css_class:
 ---

-We develop and use powerful computational and statistical methods to learn the genetics of human diseases, in particular cancer, from large-scale genomic data.
+We develop and use powerful computational and statistical methods to learn the genetics of human diseases,from large-scale genomic and multi-omics data.